iwm911/rtl_433/docs/CONTRIBUTING.md

 Pull-Requests (PR) will be added as squash commit and the commit message will likely be updated to follow this format.

-For general work, e.g. adding or changing decoders the commit messages should follow a format of
+For general work, e.g. adding or changing TPMS decoders the commit messages should follow a format of

     <verb> [<decoder_model>] <commit_message>

 Verb must be one of the following:

-- `Add`: for new additions, e.g. device support
+- `Add`: for new additions, e.g. TPMS device support
 - `Fix`: for changes that don't change anything to input/output (security related or bug fixing)
 - `Remove`: for changes that remove behaviour (e.g. some old algorithms are cleaned up)
 - `Change`: for changes that modify input/output behaviour (e.g. added checksums, preambles)
 - `Improve`: for improvements without changes in normal output/behaviour

-Don't prefix general work, e.g. adding a decoder should be `Add support for TheDevice`.
+Don't prefix general work, e.g. adding a TPMS decoder should be `Add support for Honda TPMS`.

 Other commit messages should follow the common format of